Iberdrola buys partner CIP out of two U.S. offshore wind farms - NewsBreak

 Iberdrola buys partner CIP out of two U.S. offshore wind farms

-MADRID (Reuters) - Iberdrola has taken full control of two wind projects it has been developing off the U.S. coast with Copenhagen Infrastructure Partners (CIP), as part of a global ramp-up of its offshore business.
+MADRID, Sept 21 (Reuters) - Iberdrola (IBE.MC) has taken full control of two wind projects it has been developing off the U.S. coast with Copenhagen Infrastructure Partners (CIP), as part of a global ramp-up of its offshore business.

 Iberdrola is pushing hard into the burgeoning offshore wind market, which forms a key plank of global decarbonisation policies.